Firewise Communities USA

 Firewise Issues

-In the last year Sierra Forest Legacy has conducted several Firewise Assessments throughout the Sierra Nevada.
+In 2011, Sierra Forest Legacy conducted Firewise Assessments throughout the Sierra Nevada.
 Although each community was distinctly different, they all had similar issues regarding home ignition zones – the home and its immediate surroundings up to 100 feet.
 Here are some of the negative trends that we found in Sierra Nevada communities:

 Negative Trends